polystruct/creative/docs/residential/building/resources.md

   energetic builder, not shy of a joke here and there, and just builds and builds and builds.
 I love how he continuously tries to add lore to his builds.

+# Communities

+There are online communities as well that provide tips and tricks for building styles.

+- [/r/DetailCraft](https://www.reddit.com/r/DetailCraft/) is a subreddit that
+  focuses on specific Minecraft build details.